By Alexandria Sage and Noel Randewich

 "This is the most excruciating hellish several months I've ever had... but I think we're getting there," Musk said during Tesla's annual meeting of stockholders in Mountain View, California.

 Musk's comments came after shareholders re-elected three directors and voted against a proposal to wrest the chairman role from Musk.
 That had represented the strongest challenge yet to Musk's grip on the Silicon Valley electric vehicle maker, which also faces production setbacks and expectations by many analysts that it will need to raise new cash.

-One investor proposed splitting the chairman and chief executive jobs, both of which Musk holds, arguing the sprawling company has become difficult to oversee.
+Arguing that the sprawling company has become difficult to oversee, one investor proposed splitting the chairman and chief executive jobs, both of which Musk holds.
 Musk owns a 20 percent stake in the company.

 Union-affiliated investment adviser CtW Investment Group had rallied shareholders to reject three Tesla directors it says lack qualifications or independence, including investor Antonio Gracias, Tesla's lead independent director; James Murdoch, the CEO of Twenty-First Century Fox Inc

 Proxy firms Glass Lewis and Institutional Shareholder Services (ISS) and activist investor CtW Investment Group had supported separating the chairman and CEO roles and mostly opposed the three directors, the only ones up for election this year.

 Tesla had recommended shareholders leave Musk with both top jobs and argued the directors are qualified.